What is a tracking shot? They are really fun to watch, but difficult to film. We’ve put together a list of the best tracking shots of all time.

 14. The Shining

 Creepy doesn’t begin to define it.
 The great thing about a Kubrick tracking shot is how much room there is to view the surroundings.
-How much he lets the shots breathe, and in doing so creates terror in our own minds.
+How much he lets the shots breathe, and in doing so creates terror.

 Think of the camera movement as more of a supernatural evil, as though the spirit of the hotel is watching the family — the tracking shot as POV.